Indian gaming platform Mobile Premier League valued at $945M in $95M fundraise – TechCrunch

 “We signed Virat Kohli (pictured above), when we were a 3-month old company!
 When we got out of the Play Store, we were told growth will be very very hard to come by, every single marketing metric would fall.”

-The startup, which bought stakes worth $500,000 from employees last week, said it will deploy the fresh capital to organize more esports tournaments in the country and accelerate its international expansion this year.
+The startup said it will deploy the fresh capital to organize more esports tournaments in the country and accelerate its international expansion this year.
 The startup recently organized College Premier League, which saw participation of more than 13,000 gamers from over 100 colleges.

 “We are excited to partner with the MPL team and support their continued growth.
-As an industry leader in the gaming market, we believe the company will continue to innovate and drive the evolution of eSports, both in India and internationally,” said Kanush Chaudhary, Managing Director, Composite Capital, in a statement.
+As an industry leader in the gaming market, we believe the company will continue to innovate and drive the evolution of eSports, both in India and internationally,” said Kanush Chaudhary, managing director, Composite Capital, in a statement.